*This story was updated on June 6, 2021.*

 Good News/Bad News

-First, the good news (as good it can be): Beginning in April, benefit payments will be directly deposited into the eligible claimant’s bank accounts.
+First, the good news: Beginning in April, benefit payments will be directly deposited into the eligible claimant’s bank accounts.

-Now for the terrible news: Out-of-work Marylanders eligible to receive unemployment benefits, some of whom have been waiting several months for human contact with Maryland’s Labor Department, still anxiously await approval of their benefits.
+Now, the bad news: Out-of-work Marylanders eligible to receive unemployment benefits, some of whom have been waiting several months for human contact with Maryland’s Labor Department, still anxiously await approval of their benefits.

 As of June 6, 2021, unemployed Marylanders still wait for their benefits to be paid in some form or another.